IV1201-Group-2/docs/apis/login.md

 User did not provide identity, password or desired role.

+#### `MISSING_PASSWORD` (404 Not Found)

+User does not have a password in the database.
+They should be informed of what they need to do to set a new password.

 #### `WRONG_IDENTITY` (401 Unauthorized)

 No account was found with that specific username or email address